-dnssec-keygen can no longer generate HMAC keys for TSIG authentication.
-Use tsigkeygen to generate these keys.
-[RT #46404]

-- Support for OpenSSL 0.9.x has been removed.
+- dnssec-keygen can no longer generate HMAC keys for TSIG authentication.
+Use tsig-keygen to generate these keys.
+[RT #46404] - Support for OpenSSL 0.9.x has been removed.
 OpenSSL version 1.0.0 or greater, or LibreSSL is now required. - The configure --enable-seccomp option, which formerly turned on system-call filtering on Linux, has been removed.
 [GL #93] - IPv4 addresses in forms other than dotted-quad are no longer accepted in master files.
-[GL #13] [GL #56] - IDNA2003 support via (bundled) idnkit-1.0 has been removed. - The "rbtdb64" database implementation (a parallel implementation of "rbt") has been removed.
+[GL #13] [GL #56] - IDNA2003 support via (bundled) idnkit-1.0 has been removed.

+- The "rbtdb64" database implementation (a parallel implementation of "rbt") has been removed.
 [GL #217] - The -r randomdev option to explicitly select random device has been removed from the ddns-confgen, rndc-confgen, nsupdate, dnssec-confgen, and dnssec-signzone commands.
-The -p option to use pseudo-random data has been removed from the dnssec-signzone command. - Support for ECC-GOST (GOST R 34.11-94) algorithm has been removed from BIND as the algorithm has been superseded by GOST R 34.11-2012 in RFC6986 and it must not be used in new deployments.
-BIND will neither create new DNSSEC keys, signatures and digest, nor it will validate them. - Add the ability to not return a DNS COOKIE option when one is present in the request.
-To prevent a cookie being returned add 'answer-cookie no;' to named.conf.
-[GL #173]
+The -p option to use pseudo-random data has been removed from the dnssec-signzone command. - Support for the RSAMD5 algorithm has been removed freom BIND as the usage of the RSAMD5 algorithm for DNSSEC has been deprecated in RFC6725, the security of the MD5 algorithm has been compromised, and its usage is considered harmful. - Support for the ECC-GOST (GOST R 34.11-94) algorithm has been removed from BIND, as the algorithm has been superseded by GOST R 34.11-2012 in RFC6986 and it must not be used in new deployments.
+BIND will neither create new DNSSEC keys, signatures and digests, nor it will validate them. - Support for DSA and DSA-NSEC3-SHA1 algorithms has been removed from BIND as the DSA key length is limited to 1024 bits and this is not considered secure enough. - named will no longer ignore "no-change" deltas when processing an IXFR stream.
+This had previously been permitted for compatibility with BIND 8, but now "no-change" deltas will trigger a fallback to AXFR as the recovery mechanism. - BIND 9 will no longer build on platforms that don't have proper IPv6 support.
+BIND 9 now also requires POSIX-compatible pthread support.
+Most of the platforms that lack these featuers are long past their end-of-lifew dates, and they are neither developed nor supported by their respective vendors. - The incomplete support for internationalization message catalogs has been removed from BIND.

-answer-cookie is only intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
-A mismatch between servers on the same address is not expected to cause operational problems, but the option to disable COOKIE responses so that all servers have the same behavior is provided out of an abundance of caution.
-DNS COOKIE is an important security mechanism, and should not be disabled unless absolutely necessary.

-Remove support for silently ignoring 'no-change' deltas from BIND 8 when processing an IXFR stream. 'no-change' deltas will now trigger a fallback to AXFR as the recovery mechanism.

-BIND 9 will no longer build on platforms that doesn't have proper IPv6 support.
-BIND 9 now also requires non-broken POSIX-compatible pthread support.
-Such platforms are usually long after their end-of-life date and they are neither developed nor supported by their respective vendors.

-Support for DSA and DSA-NSEC3-SHA1 algorithms has been removed from BIND as the DSA key length is limited to 1024 bits and this is not considered secure enough.

-Support for RSAMD5 algorithm has been removed freom BIND as the usage of the RSAMD5 algorithm for DNSSEC has been deprecated in RFC6725 and the security of MD5 algorithm has been compromised and the its usage is considered harmful.

-• The incomplete support for internationalization message catalogs has been removed from BIND.
 Since the internationalization was never completed, and no localized message catalogs were ever made available for the portions of BIND in which they could have been used, this change will have no effect except to simplify the source code.
 BIND's log messages and other output were already only available in English.